zisunal/zplay-music/README.md

 ## Installation
 1. Clone the repository: `git clone https://github.com/zisunal/zplay-music.git`
-2. Navigate to the project's backend's .env file at zplay-music/backend/.env and change the values as per your own
+2. Navigate to the project's backend.
+Rename .env-sample file to .env and then change the values as described there
 3. Navigate to the project's backend directory: `cd zplay-music/backend`
 4. Install dependencies: `npm install`
 5. Start the application: `npm start`